OBJECTIVE

 What could they do with the seeds?
 The flesh? - Today we’ll do a taste test of these different squash varieties.
 We’ll make notes of the outside color, the inside color, and what it tastes like.
 Then you can circle if you’d try it again (yes, no, maybe).

-Bring the group to the stations (tablecloths on tables with 4 cutting boards, 1 for each squash)
+Bring the group to the stations set up with 4 cutting boards, 1 for each squash

 Cut each squash together so students can note the outer and inner colors on their taste test chart.
 For example: “This is a Hubbard squash, what color is the outside?
 Now open, what color is the inside?”
 Scoop seeds into a large bowl.
 Continue to the next squash.

-Once all squashes are open and ready for tasting, start cutting up cubes of the squashes and separate the class into four groups, you’ll set a timer and have them go clockwise to taste each squash with a fork and plate, if they have a favorite they can get seconds (be prepared for extremes, some will love it, some will hate it).
-Encourage students to use lighter language to express their distaste (“I don’t like it” v.
-“This is gross!”).
-You can also use the attached tasting wheel to help students find descriptive words of what they’re experiencing.
-Have one student in each group read that variety’s seed story or description from a seed catalog at some point during the tasting time.
+Once all squashes are open and ready for tasting, start cutting up cubes of the squashes and separate the class into four groups, you’ll set a timer and have them go clockwise to taste each squash with a fork and plate.
+Encourage students to have reasonable reactions when tasting and to start with a small bite.
+Have students make a list of descriptive flavors they might use to describe the squash or introduce the squash flavor wheel.
+Have one student in each group read that variety’s description from a seed catalog at some point during the tasting time.

 FOLLOW UP & EXTENSIONS